| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 researchers continue to find new advances in animal well-being for the

+cattle they raise for beef."
 It's an all star cast of characters that will be on the program at this event coming up in May.
 Temple Grandlin has a couple of presentations- and Dr. Bob Smith of Stillwater will also be a presenter at this Symposium.
 We have more details of the event- and a link to the website dedicated to the Symposium all included in the story we have linked for you below.
 Click here for more on this unique Beef Cattle Handling Conference Coming in May. | |

-Smithfield's Larry Pope Speaks at National Meat Association Gathering ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In a story
+| Smithfield's Larry Pope Speaks at National Meat Association Gathering ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In a story

 that we saw at Meatinplace.Com this morning- CEO Larry Pope of Smithfield